PseudoDevs/IamGhost/abmd9.md

-Last updated: 2024-04-07 20:33:24
+Last updated: 2024-04-07 20:33:57
-Random Quote: I already told you what you can do with your money.
-You seem like a guy who can take a hint, so what are we doing? - Mike Ehrmantraut
+Random Quote: Mike: "A friend is someone that you'd do anything for."Dustin: "You lend them your cool stuff, like comic books and trading cards."Mike: "And they never break a promise." - Mike Wheeler